 Is our P&C a charity?

-Only some ACT P&Cs are charities registered with the Australian Charities and Not-for-profit Commission.
+Only some ACT P&Cs are charities registered with the Australian Charities and Not-for-profit Commission (ACNC).
 If your P&C is registered, you will have received regular correspondence from them.
-You can also check whether your P&C is a registered charity by entering your association name (or part of it) or ABN into this ABN Lookup.
-Click through to your entry and see if charity status is listed for your association.
+You can also check whether your association is a registered charity on the ACNC website – choose Search for a charity and enter your association name.

 Being a charity does not automatically make donations your P&C tax deductible.
 Find out more about Charity status and being a Deductible Gift Recipient in Section 16 of the Treasurers Handbook.